Coniston Cruise - South Lake

 Low season dates:

-- From Monday 13 September to Sunday 31 October (No sailings on Fridays)
+- From Monday 19 September to Sunday 30 October.

 Departing at 12noon from Coniston Pier daily from 12 April, Gondola will head south on this hour long cruise (no saililngs on Fridays in Low Season).
 You'll see landmarks connected to the famous 'Swallows and Amazons' books written by Arthur Ransome, such as 'Wild Cat Island'.
 As well as Donald Campbell's 'measured mile' marker, as you follow the course of the speed-king’s final voyage.